 Best Cheap Car Insurance for Seniors

-State Farm offers the best car insurance for seniors, averaging $114 monthly for full coverage.
+State Farm offers the best cheap car insurance for seniors, averaging $114 monthly for full coverage.
 The top options for senior drivers combine affordability, strong customer service and financial stability.
 Premiums often start rising after age 65, as insurers view seniors as somewhat higher risk than younger adults.

 Car Insurance for Seniors Ratings

-- MoneyGeek Score (out of 100)
+- MoneyGeek score (out of 100)

 - J.D.
 Power 2024 Insurance Shopping Study (out of 1,000)